Package Managers and Adding Packages

 The removal will fail if the package is currently used by another package manager.
 Note that there will be no pop-up message to indicate this issue.

 This feature is useful when you want to add, change, or remove multiple packages in bulk.
-You can drag and drop supported file types (i.e. requirement.txt
+You can drag and drop supported file types (i.e. requirement.txt for pip or environment.yml for conda) to add multiple packages or even just copy and paste a list of packages.

 A text editor will appear with the currently listed packages of that package manager.
 You can drag and drop the dependency files directly to the text editor window, and modify multiple packages at once.
 Click Save when you are done editing.